NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/README.md

 ## Jupyter Notebook

 This project includes a Jupyter Notebook (ETL.ipynb) that demonstrates the full implementation of the ETL pipeline.
 The notebook is used to extract, transform, and load AI-related news articles from the News API into an SQLite database.
 You can run this notebook locally using Jupyter or any compatible environment.
+Be sure to activate the virtual environment before running the notebook.

 ### Prerequisites: